 🇮🇹 DAY: 1 MILAN

-If you have one day in Milan, there is plenty to do.
 Start with a visit to the Duomo di Milano at the heart of the city.
-After that, take a stroll around La Scala opera house and admire its beauty.
+After that, stroll around La Scala Opera House and admire its beauty.
 Then explore Galleria Vittorio Emanuele II, one of the oldest shopping malls in Europe.
 For lunch, have a traditional Italian meal at one of the city’s many restaurants.

-In the afternoon, take a leisurely stroll around Sforza Castle and its beautiful gardens.
+In the afternoon, take a stroll around Sforza Castle and its beautiful gardens.

 Though Milan is not my favorite Italian city, it is a great place to visit – even if it is just for the jaw-dropping cathedral.
 I would not stay longer than a day in Milan though – too many places nearby are waiting for you!